jlengstorf/gatsby-tailwind-demo/README.md

 yarn develop
 ```

+Make sure to use the right build command in your build settings e.g. if you use Netlify!
+Per default Netlify sets it to `gatsby build` but you have to use `yarn run build` to run postcss before building the Gatsby site.

 ## Why does this exist?

 CSS frameworks tend to generate large files, and it’s rare that a given page uses all of them.
 With CSS-in-JS solutions like Emotion, only the styles actually being used are attached to each component, which decreases the amount of style data sent for each page in a given app.